 Pre- or corequisite(s): None.

-While food is a material necessity of everyday life, it also bears a wide number of social and cultural meanings and is thus ‘food for thought’.
-Taking an ethnographic and cross-cultural perspective, this introductory course in the anthropology and sociology of food examines food production and consumption, the social and symbolic uses of food, the relationships between food and cultural identity, and the politics of food.
+Students take an ethnographic and cross-cultural perspective in this course examining food production and consumption, the social and symbolic uses of food, the relationships between food and cultural identity, and the politics of food.

 Note: This course is offered as ANTH 260 and SOC 260.
 Students may take only one of these for credit.